-- starting the engine and any directly associated preparation ; - the fitting or removal of permitted cooling and heating devices ; - changing wheels.
+- starting the engine and any directly associated preparation; - the fitting or removal of permitted cooling and heating devices ; - changes made for driver comfort; - changing wheels.

 At all times drivers must follow the directions of the marshals.

 42) RESUMING A RACE